Would you like to sell cars or become an automotive dealer in the province of Ontario?

 - Please enter your name exactly as it appears on your driver’s licence when registering with Georgian College.
 Ensure you sign the Freedom of Information and Protection of Privacy Act section of your application.

 - We accept Visa, MasterCard, and American Express.
-Applications are also accepted by mail, but they take longer to process.

 - Once you’ve registered, course content will be sent to you immediately.
 You can expect to receive your package by courier by the next business day.
 Delivery will be to the address included on your registration form.